ru-461/ru-461/README.md

 Thank you for taking the time to visit my profile.

-I am a Frontend and Mobile Engineer.
+I'm a Frontend and Mobile Engineer.